 In 2023, we granted our Chief Executive Officer a performance-based restricted stock unit award, to further align our Chief Executive Officer's compensation with stockholder experience (the "2023 Performance-Based RSU Award").
 This 2023 Performance-Based RSU Award is earned based on total shareholder return compared to a selected group of companies that are considered relevant peers across business segment and size metrics, with a focus on industry classifications, revenue, and market capitalization, and which was developed in consultation with Aon (our "Named Peer Group").
 The multiplier used to determine the number of earned restricted stock units could range between 0% and 200%, with a threshold achievement level at -25th percentile (as compared to the peer median) required to earn any restricted stock units, target achievement level equal to the peer median, and a ceiling achievement level at the +50th percentile (as compared to the peer median).
 The 2023 Performance-Based RSU Award, to the extent earned, vest in full on approximately the third anniversary of the grant date on the date performance achievement is certified by our Compensation Committee, subject to Mr. Obenshain's continued service.
 For 2023, the target number of shares subject to this 2023 Performance-Based RSU Award is 101,400 shares.
-Under the terms of this award, the number of performance-based restricted stock units earned is calculated by multiplying the target number of performance-based restricted stock units performance multiplier.
+Under the terms of this award, the number of performance-based restricted stock units by a performance multiplier.